jindeok/CF-KAN/README.md

 (For KAN implementation, I've refered to this repo: https://github.com/Blealtan/efficient-kan)

 ## Running
-To get started with CF-KAN, clone the repository and install the required dependencies (pytorch and scipy, etc)
+To get started with CF-KAN, clone the repository and install the required dependencies (pytorch and numpy, etc)

-If you are ready, test it with the notebook file (**CF-KAN.ipynb**)
+If you are ready, test it with

+`python main.py`

-## Preliminary results
+## Recommendation Accuracy

-ML1M
-- Recall@20:  0.1791
-- NDCG@20:  0.1117

-Yelp

-- Recall@20: 0.0710
-- NDCG@20: 0.0353

-We will keep update this project.
+...

 If you found this project is helpful for your research, please STAR this repository